microsoft/DACExtensions/README.md

 These extensions and samples include an improved object model, deployment contributors and static code analysis rules that can be used with Visual Studio or directly with the DacFx public API.

 ##Background Information
 SQL Server Data Tools is built into Visual Studio 2013.
-For other versions of visual studio you can download SSDT from the [Data Developer Center](https://msdn.microsoft.com/en-us/data/hh297027)
+For other versions of visual studio you can download SQL Server Data Tools from the [Data Developer Center](https://msdn.microsoft.com/en-us/data/hh297027)

 SQL Server Data Tools provides an integrated environment for database developers to carry out all of their database design work for any SQL Server Platform.